 What Timers Are Installed in my Mastercraft Boat?

 If your boat was made prior to 2007 then you have no timer modules in your boat, and can expand, reduce or change your ballast system without having to worry about the timer modules.

 If your boat was made in 2007 or very early in 2008 (within the first two months of production), there are timer modules in your boat, and they can be set to run for a maximum duration of six minutes.
 That means that if you want to add additional ballast in the form of auxiliary bags that are connected to your factory system then you'll need to replace the timer module with an update version that can run for longer, or deal with cycling the switch multiple times to achieve a complete fill.

-This information is current as of the publication of this article (May 2011), but may change for future model years.
+This information is current as of the publication of this article, but may change for future model years.
 Contact us if you're unsure what you have in your boat.

 If you want the additional piece of mind that your Jabsco Ballast Puppy pump will be protected from damage due to negligence on the part of the operator then adding a Jabsco Timer Module can help provide that, while at the same time automating the filling and draining process of your ballast system, so you have one less thing to worry about on the lake.

 If you have any additional questions about Jabsco's AI Timer Modules, please feel free to contact a product advisor by calling (888) 338-6085, or by emailing us as email@example.com